NeilJustice/ZenUnitAndMetalMock/README.md

 // that lists all test names in one place to maximize long term
 // test code reviewability and to serve as an informal
 // specification document for the code under test.
-// This design features a purposeful cost of test name duplication
+// This design features a by-design cost of test name duplication
 // between the FACTS section and the EVIDENCE section.
-// What is gained from this cost is that each test name refactoring becomes
+// What is gained from this cost is that each test name refactoring,
+// of which there may be dozens over the course of a project,
-// an opportunity to review all test names as a whole,
+// becomes an opportunity to review all test names as a whole
-// leading to high-clarity high-cohesion test names, and by extension
+// for continued clarity and cohesion, and by extension,
-// high-clarity high-cohesion code under test.
+// the code under test is reviewed for continued clarity and cohesion.
 AFACT(FizzBuzz_EndNumber0_Throws)
 FACTS(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence)
 EVIDENCE

 TEST(FizzBuzz_EndNumber0_Throws)
 {
+   THROWS(FizzBuzz(0), std::invalid_argument,
-   THROWS(FizzBuzz(0), std::invalid_argument, "FizzBuzz(): endNumber must be 1 or greater");
+      "FizzBuzz(): endNumber must be 1 or greater");
 }

 // TEST2X2 is a 2-by-2 value-parameterized test that processes
-// its typesafe variadic arguments list 2-by-2 TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
+// its typesafe variadic arguments list 2-by-2.
+TEST2X2(FizzBuzz_EndNumberGreaterThan0_ReturnsFizzBuzzSequence,
    unsigned endNumber, const std::string& expectedFizzBuzzSequence, 1, "1",